liamadoyle/PhD_Study_1/Analysis/Collapsed/README.md

 ## Instructions

-If you would like to view the *R* script underlying the results, please left-click the '.Rmd' file.
+If you would like to view the *R* script underlying the results, please left-click the '.qmd' file.

 If you would like to view results without need for the code, please left-click the '.html' file.